-- Continue to build on our success in driving loyalty and re-enrolment of our existing students. - Offer both consistent in-person and on-line options, concurrently, providing increased flexibility and a wider array of learning opportunities for all our students. - Maintain a high-level of occupancy rate of our classes, while ensuring the highest pedagogical standards in on-line - Increase marketing efforts with greater focus on a range of digital and social-media driven campaigns to stimulate - Broaden our selection of specialised courses while enhancing our travel-focused offerings, leveraging the excitement surrounding the Paris Olympic games. - Explore additional revenue streams to lessen reliance on courses and the Alliance Francaise French Film Festival. - Continue to work closely with key stakeholders including, but not limited to, the NSW Department of Education, the Association of Independent Schools (A.I.S.) and the NSW Association of French Teachers (N.A.F.T.). - Increase the quality and breadth of activities to boost Festival audiences, including the recruitment of an exceptional suite of Festival Ambassadors in partnership with Festival stakeholders. - Increase the use of sophisticated digital marketing approaches to boost audience engagement around the
+- Continue to build on our success in driving loyalty and re-enrolment of our existing students. - Offer consistent in-person and online options concurrently, providing greater flexibility and a broader range of learning opportunities for all our students. - Maintain a high occupancy rate for our classes, while ensuring the highest pedagogical standards both online and - Increase marketing efforts with a targeted focus on key social media platforms-Instagram, Facebook, and LinkedIn-through digital campaigns aligned with our marketing plan to drive new student enrolments. - Develop partnerships with organisations that share our values, fostering the 'Team France' spirit and enhancing opportunities for cross-promotion and joint cultural initiatives, - Continue to work closely with key stakeholders including, but not limited to, the NSW Department of Education, the Association of Independent Schools and the NSW Association of French Teachers (N.A.F.T.). - Explore additional revenue streams to lessen reliance on education and the Alliance Francaise French Film Festival, - Enhance the quality and variety of activities to attract larger festival audiences, in collaboration with festival stakeholders, while expanding our presence in the Greater Sydney and launching the new Soirée Team France. - Increase the use of sophisticated digital marketing approaches to boost audience engagement around the Festival.